 “It’s a rare assembly of contemporary artists from across the globe, connected through friendship, collecting and creative exchange,” says Kitty Clark, who trained in design and worked as a fashion buyer for Gucci before establishing Saint Cloche in 2015.
 She has instilled a similarly cross-disciplinary approach at her gallery, sharing with Quinn a desire for bringing down borders in art.

 The 10 artists represented in YLR are based in Chicago, Copenhagen, Hossegor (France), London, New York City, Oslo, Rio de Janeiro and Ventura (California).
-While resisting a strict school, their work collectively embraces an expanded field of painting, often sharing an affinity with skate, punk, graffiti and tattoo cultures.
+While resisting a strict school, their work collectively embraces an expanded field of painting, often sharing affinities with skate, punk, graffiti and tattoo cultures.

 The 10 artists represented in YLR are based in Chicago, Copenhagen, Hossegor (France), London, New York City, Oslo, Rio de Janeiro and Ventura (California).
-While resisting a strict school, their work collectively embraces an expanded field of painting, often sharing an affinity with skate, punk, graffiti and tattoo cultures.
+While resisting a strict school, their work collectively embraces an expanded field of painting, often sharing affinities with skate, punk, graffiti and tattoo cultures.